-- Make the layer you want to select objects from selectable (on the Map menu, click Layer Control).
-Make sure the layer is either at the top of the list, or that the layers above they layer you want are not selectable. - 2.
-Choose the Radius Select tool from the Main toolbar.
-The cursor becomes a hand when moved over the Map window. - 3.
-Click a place on the map that you would like to use as the center point of your radius search.
+- Make the layer you want to select objects from selectable.
+On the Map menu, click Layer Control and click the Selectable icon for the layer.
+Make sure the layer is either at the top of - the list, or that the layers above they layer you want are not selectable.

+2. Choose the Radius Select tool from the Main toolbar.
+The cursor becomes a hand when moved - over the Map window.Click a place on the map that you would like to use as the center point of your radius search.
 For example, if you want to select all the homes of all of the children that live within three blocks of the school, click the school icon and use that as the center point. - 4.
 Hold down the mouse button and drag the mouse away from the center point.
 MapInfo Professional draws a circle around the point and reports the radius of the circle in the Status Bar (lower left corner of the screen).